School | Level | Program |

 ---|---|---|

-+ View more cybersecurity degree programs currently taking applications.
+Click for more sponsored online cybersecurity degree programs currently taking applications for 2025.

 There are over a dozen different schools with a cybersecurity degree in California, including online Master's in Cyber Security programs at universities such as the University of California Berkeley.